-Currently, the University offers complete basic education, four programs in the College of Arts and Sciences, thirteen in the College of Business and Administration, five in the College of Computer Studies, thirteen in the College of Education, six in the College of Engineering, Nursing Course, Criminal Justice Education, Juris Doctor, and three Doctorate and fifteen Master's Degree programs in the Graduate Studies department.
+Currently, the University offers complete basic education, four programs in the College of Arts and Sciences, thirteen in the College of Business and Administration, five in the College of Computer Studies, thirteen in the College of Education, six in the College of Engineering, Nursing Course, Criminal Justice Education, Juris Doctor, and three Doctorate and fifteen Masters Degree programs in the Graduate Studies department.

-As of 2021, a total of 32 programs representing 56% of all active programs, are accredited by the Philippine Association of Colleges and Universities Commission on Accreditation (PACU-COA).
-It conferred the Level III status in five Bachelor of Science in Business Administration programs; in five Master of Arts in Education programs; in Master of Business Administration; two Bachelor of Arts programs; two Bachelor of Elementary Education programs; in Bachelor of Special Needs Education; and seven Bachelor of Secondary Education programs.
-Bachelor of Science in Biology, Bachelor of Science in Accountancy, Bachelor of Science in Nursing, and Elementary Education were accredited with Level II status.
-The Bachelor of Science in Computer Science, Bachelor of Science in Information Technology, Bachelor of Science in Electronics Engineering, Doctor of Philosophy major in Behavioral Management, and Junior High School were also recognized with a Level I accreditation status.
+As of 2022, a total of 40 programs are accredited by the Philippine Association of Colleges and Universities Commission on Accreditation (PACUCOA).
+It conferred Level III Status to five BS Business Administration programs; five Master of Arts in Education programs; Master of Business Administration; two Bachelor of Arts programs; two Bachelor of Elementary Education programs; Bachelor of Special Needs Education; and seven Bachelor of Secondary Education programs.
+UNC's Doctor of Philosophy, BS Biology, BS Accountancy, BS Nursing, BS Computer Science, BS Information Technology, Junior High School, and Elementary Education were accredited with Level II Status.
+It also recognized BS Electronics Engineering with Level I Accreditation Status.
+The Doctor of Education, BS Architecture, BS Civil Engineering, BS Mechanical Engineering, BS Electrical Engineering, and BS Computer Engineering were given Candidate Status, while the Senior High School and Master of Public Administration were given Associate Status.
+3 UNC programs to wit: BS Criminology, BS Hospitality Management, and BS Tourism Management on the other hand were given by the Association of Christian Schools Colleges and Universities (ACSCU) Candidate Status.

-During the last seventy-four years, the University of Nueva Caceres has produced 161 top-notchers in government Bar and Board examinations.
+During the last seventy-five years, the University of Nueva Caceres has produced 163 top-notchers in government Bar and Board examinations.
 Aside from this, UNC has also produced many student leaders awarded by national and regional recognition bodies.
 This hefty collection of "golds" speaks well of the quality of instruction in the UNC.
 Further evidence of this is shown by the thousands of UNC graduates who are now professionals or who occupy responsible positions in the government and in the private sector.

 The disruption to educational delivery of the COVID19 pandemic made it possible to quickly shift to flexible learning delivery.
 UNC Red Ways these Gray Days is the University's Learning Continuity Plan which offers 2 flexible learning solutions: Flexi Tech, an online learning mode, and Flexi Kit, a modular learning mode.
-Student services such as the health clinic and guidance were also moved online to cater to the needs of our students.
+Student services such as health clinic and guidance are also transformed online to cater to the needs of our students.
 The University has been updated and in compliance with government-mandated protocols to ensure the safety of our stakeholders whilst ensuring continuity of learning.

 The UNC continues to be a leading school in Bicol which offers a nurturing education and serves as a key factor of progress in Naga and the Bicol region.
-At UNC, you are nurtured to be future and work ready.
+At UNC everyone makes it and is ready for every tomorrow.